Sulphur Dew Point Corrosion Protection for SRU, TGTU and Acid Gas Systems

 Let’s Talk About Your Corrosion Challenge

 If you are experiencing early wall loss, leaks or repeat repair scope caused by sulphuric acid dew point condensation in SRU, TGTU, acid gas treatment or incineration assets, request an IGS assessment.
-We can review operating data, advise on dew point control and halide risks, and specify an MRP or alloy-cladding solution that restores reliability while minimising turnaround impact.
+We can review operating data, advise on dew point corrosion control and halide risks, and specify an MRP or alloy-cladding solution that restores reliability while minimising turnaround impact.

 Free consultation with an IGS Subject Matter Expert